 - The report reveals that phones that have no password protection or are left unlocked or computers that are logged on and unattended are a major source of data breach.

 - You can prevent losing important patient data by checking the security settings on your phone, office computers, etc.

 - Don’t keep too many windows open on your office computers

 - We all love having multiple windows open on our computer, but there have been reported cases of medication errors occurring as well as the wrong patient information being inserted into pathology requests and referrals.

 Medical Indemnity Insurance is required for all medical practitioners in Australia.
 This insurance covers a range of exposures from complaints, medical audits, employment disputes and civil claims.
 While insurance may not be mandatory for the actual medical practice, practices face risks that may not be covered by a practitioners’ individual indemnity insurance.

 For over a year, it has been a legal requirement for entities to carry out an assessment whenever they suspect that there may have been disclosure of personal information that they hold.
 It is imperative that practices be proactive and ensure strong cyber security measures are in place, to identify, respond and mitigate in the event of a breach.

-Tego offer medical indemnity insurance for medical practitioners underwritten by Berkshire Hathaway, a brand globally synonymous with trust and integrity.
+Tego offer medical indemnity insurance for medical practitioners.
 We have a profound understanding of the Australian medical profession and the ever-changing healthcare industry.
 It’s this expertise that allows us to provide leading cover with more choice, innovation and greater flexibility.

 All content on this page has been written in a generic way, and has not been presented with any knowledge of your personal objectives or financial needs.